sap-tutorials/Tutorials/tutorials/btp-sdm-gwi-s4hana-export-testing/btp-sdm-gwi-s4hana-export-testing.md

 ---
-title: Testing Table Export Using SAP UI5 Application
+title: Test Table Export Using SAP UI5 Application
 description: The purpose of this tutorial is to test your setup that was created in the previous tutorial series by exporting data from SAP S/4HANA Cloud, public edition to Google Sheets.
 auto_validation: true
 time: 10